 It's one of those Monday mornings.
-With husband and two muppets aged four and five to the dentist.
-Who is running late.
-Of course.
+With her husband and two kids (aged four and five) to the dentist.
+Running late, of course.
 Jumping in the car to be on time for an interview.
 It happened to our new colleague Suzanne van Duin.
 Once properly installed, on this sunny spring day, a conversation unfolded about UB40, Ennio Morricone, Once Upon a Time in the West, about growing up abroad and how that helps in life.
 And we talk about the new chapter Suzanne is starting in her working life, at Kessels & Smit, The Learning Company.
 We would like to introduce her to you.
-Personal and professional.
+Personally and professionally.

 "Everything has a sound and melody".

 What is your first album/LP/CD?

 Recently my husband gave me a 'new old' record player, for my office.
 I really love music, even though I do not have an 'average taste'.
 Until I was eight years old, I grew up in various places abroad.
 Varying from Bangladesh to South Korea.
 In those places, we had limited access to music and television.
 My favourite music was Ennio Morricone (think Westerns like Once Upon a Time in the West and The Good, the Bad and the Ugly) and UB40.
 So now I have LPs of this music!

 What a beautiful and special combination!
 What do these musical styles say about you?